it-innovation/sam/doc/tutorial.rst

 .. image:: _images/factory3.png

+The black arrow shows that, though `clientA` has a reference to `otherClients`, it never calls it.
 If we later want to modify clientA, we can update the model to check whether all our previous safety properties are still satisfied by the updated code.

 Explicit aggregation